Transparent dark purple Insurte logo

 Your visa application is made up of an application form and a series of documents.
 These documents vary based on which country you’re applying to, as well as the specific type of visa that you’re applying for.

-Most of the time, your visa application will ask you to provide the following documents.
-They may ask you for supplementary documents as well.
-The visa center or consulate you are applying through will provide you with a list of required documents.
+The visa center or consulate you are applying through will give you a list of which documents you need to present.
 With that being said, the following documents are generally required for all Schengen visa applications:

 • Passport-sized photos: This should be a recent photo that meets specific guidelines (neutral expression, white background, no glasses or hats, hair tucked behind your ears/pinned off of your face).
 Some visa centers offer visa photography for an additional fee.